 The Butter Tart Empire Bakery is a large facility butter tart ‘factory’ in the heart of Roseneath.
 They offer a large assortment of flavours of Butter tarts every day.
 Some of the flavours on display included – plain, raisin, Skor, Butterfinger, blueberry, brownie, apple, salted caramel, and many more.
 Due to our history of not being in Roseneath often enough or during their business hours, we decided to buy pretty much every flavour to try them all.

 These are rather large tarts with a 3 ½ inch diameter.
 They are so big they are like little hand pies.
 They are thinner than many tarts but come in at 1 inch deep.
-It is apparent in their appearance that these are hand-pressed, but they do use a press – which is quite fascinating.
+Their appearance leads you to assume that these are hand-pressed, but they do use a press – which is quite fascinating.
 Although there is consistency, you can see the uniqueness in each that only comes from handmade.
 You can watch them make the tarts as their kitchen is an open concept.

 The crust on these tarts is very flaky and baked to a perfect golden-brown consistency.
 It manages to be crispy, chewy, and soft all simultaneously.
 The pastry is very thin, but do not despair pastry lovers – it is the perfect thickness for this butter tart.
 It is substantial and holds well as you eat it.
 The flavour of the pastry is very buttery, with a hint of sweet and salty notes, making it a tasty pastry on its own.

 The filling for these delicious butter tarts is glorious – it is very buttery, sweet, smooth, & creamy.
 The flavour is a delightful brown sugar & butter taste.
 The level of sweetness is on point – sweet enough to be a decadent dessert without overdoing it.